Quest2GM/FSM-Solver/README.md

 ## Notes and Possible Improvements
 1. Although more than 26 states are possible with the program, I decided to limit it to this number to avoid having to deal with spam and double character state names.
 2. The Verilog is specific to Altera (the ones we use at U of T).
 The case statements are generic.
 3. Limited to two next possible W-states only: 0 and 1.
-More next W-states are possible to implement with this program, however, this is the hardest we are expected to know how to do in Eng Sci.
+More next W-states are possible to implement with this program, however, this is the most we are expected to know in Eng Sci.

 Project Working Status: In Progress (as of December 21, 2019)